foosasugaome/PROJECT1/README.md

 * Create event listeners for keypress.
 * Count number of turns/tokens.
 Add or subtract based on result of last turn.
 * Candy will have random exchange values to be traded for turns/tokens.
+* Function to subtract tokens after every turn.
+* Function to add tokens if player successfuly grabs a toy.

 ## Development Progress